About Ukulhas Unfiltered

 - Island residents who want to understand the systems shaping daily life

-- Guesthouse operators navigating pricing pressure and operational challenges
+- Guesthouse operators navigating pricing pressure, seasonality, and operational risk

-- Policymakers interested in what sustainable tourism actually looks like on the ground
+- Policymakers and planners interested in what sustainability actually looks like on the ground

-- Anyone who believes small islands deserve honest conversation about their future
+- Anyone who believes small islands deserve serious, honest conversation about their future

 If you care about Ukulhas, this blog is for you.
-Whether you agree with everything I write or not, I hope you'll find it honest, thoughtful, and worth your time.
+Whether you agree with everything I write or not, I hope you will find it honest, thoughtful, and worth your time.

 Let’s look at what’s real — together.